matomo-org/tracker-proxy/README.md

     - `$TOKEN_AUTH` should contain the `token_auth`

 By using git you will later be able to update by simply running `git pull`.

+Be aware that with this method, `piwik.php` is in a `piwik/` subdirectory.
+Keep that in mind when applying the instructions for the next step.

 ### 3. Use the proxy in the Javascript tracker